 Following a review and analysis conducted into the mass data loss first discovered by the City in April 2021, the City of Dallas IT Department Thursday provided City Manager T.C.
 Broadnax a report giving further details around the events leading to the data loss, the efforts to recover data, and making recommendations for changes to reduce the risk of potential future data loss.

-Full Report on Data Loss (English)
+City of Dallas ITS 2021 Full Report on Data Loss (English)

-Full Report on Data Loss (Spanish)
+City of Dallas ITS 2021 Full Report on Data Loss (Spanish)

 “The City understands the seriousness and potential impacts of this data loss and we are committed to improving how we manage our data to ensure its security and integrity,” said City Manager T.C.
 Broadnax.
 “In this report, our IT Department provides a path forward with a series of direct and actionable recommendations to improve our management of data and guard against any future data loss.”